CLOSE X

 Post-Rome for Day-Trippers

-Bath Abbey, built in 1499, overlooks the Baths and rises above a courtyard filled with tourists, buskers and a multitude of shops.
+Bath Abbey, built in 1499, overlooks the Baths and rises above a courtyard filled with tourists, buskers, and many shops.
 The beautiful interior is well worth a visit; the façade outside has stone Angels climbing to heaven on Jacobs Ladder.

-Adjacent to the Baths are the famous Pump Rooms, a beautiful old tearoom that was the hub of 18th-century spa society.
-Pause for a snack, cup of tea or flute of Champagne.
-Georgians, however, drank the spa waters as a cure for a multitude of ailments.
-You can also have a sip of it from the fountain here although it is an “acquired” taste.
+Adjacent to the Baths are the famous Pump Rooms, a beautiful old tearoom hub of 18th-century spa society.
+Pause for a snack, cup of tea, or flute of Champagne.
+Georgians, however, drank the spa waters as a cure for many ailments.
+You can also sip it from the fountain here, although it is an “acquired” taste.

-While the old Roman baths remain an interesting historic site, the opening of the Thermae Bath Spa in 2006, has once again made Bath a spa destination, especially as a day trip from London or a long weekend.
-It’s just a short walk away and offers a wide range of spa treatments, with it’s open-air rooftop pool contributing greatly to its popularity.
+While the old Roman baths remain a fascinating historic site, the opening of the Thermae Bath Spa in 2006 has once again made Bath a spa destination, especially as a day trip from London or a long weekend.
+It’s just a short walk away and offers a wide range of spa treatments, with its open-air rooftop pool contributing significantly to its popularity.

 A Great Place to Visit on a Day Trip: Number One Royal Crescent